-- Central Coastal Drive encompasses two sections: Red Sands Shore and Green Gables Shore, popular with fans of the iconic novel “Anne of Green Gables” by Lucy Maud Montgomery.
+- Central Coastal Drive encompasses two sections: Red Sands Shore and Green Gables Shore, popular with fans of the iconic novel “Anne of Green Gables” by author Lucy Maud Montgomery.

-- PEI’s capital, Charlottetown, is the largest city on the island and is a must-visit for great restaurants, bars, shopping and entertainment.
+- PEI’s capital, Charlottetown, is the largest city on the island and is a must-visit for great restaurants, bars, shopping, and entertainment.

 - Summerside offers visitors an authentic island experience in the City by the Sea!
-It is PEI’s second-largest city with culinary, cultural and coastal experiences.
+It is PEI’s second-largest city with culinary, cultural, and coastal experiences.

-Best Time to Visit Prince Edward Island
+Best Time To Visit Prince Edward Island

 Spring is a fun time of year to visit PEI.
-Early spring can be a bit unpleasant as the snow melts on the ground creating muddy conditions.
-But as the season progresses and gets closer to summer, the sun grazes the island with longer daylight hours and the weather becomes quite enjoyable.
+Early spring can be a bit unpleasant as the snow melts on the ground, creating muddy conditions.
+But as the season progresses and gets closer to summer, the sun grazes the island with longer daylight hours, and the weather becomes quite enjoyable.
 Spring also marks the start of the festival season, with celebrations like wine festivals and theatre productions.
 Flowers are in bloom, and, best of all, lobster season in PEI begins in May.

 Summer in PEI is known for an abundance of festivals and beach activities.
-The days are long and sunny and the vibe on the island is particularly inviting.
+The days are long and sunny, and the vibe on the island is particularly inviting.
 Restaurants are brimming with the freshest lobster dishes, lifeguards are busy on PEI beaches, and the Provincial and National Park’s camping grounds are buzzing with activity.